sagemathinc/cocalc/notes/final_push.md

   (a) hide by default, and
   (b) have an option to not hide by default, if you don't want that, e.g., %md(hide=False)
+Similarly, maybe "%interact" should have %interact(auto=True) by default...

 [ ] (1:00?) feature request: user way to customize the cursor in text editor (vertical line instead of block)